Subscription Modal Banner

 You can also choose which Mastercard to use as your primary card, and this will be where your payments are charged.

 What's also amazing about the amaze card is that it can convert all eligible offline spending to online transactions.
-So when paired with the Citi Rewards Card for instance, you're essentially earning 4 miles per dollar spent on most of your purchases, even for local spending.
+So when paired with the Citi Rewards Card for instance, you're essentially earning 4 miles per dollar (mpd) spent on eligible purchases, even for local transactions.

 How does the Instarem amaze card work?